overture-stack/lectern/docs/01-lectern.md

 # Lectern

-Lectern is Overture's Data Dictionary Schema Manager, designed to manage collections of data dictionaries (schemas specifying expected data structure and syntax).
-Lectern support version control for these schemas, can compute differences between schema versions and integrates with and validates data submissions processed by other Overture services (Song & Lyric).
+Lectern is Overture's Data Dictionary Schema Manager, designed to manage and validate collections of data dictionaries (schemas specifying expected data structure and syntax).
+Lectern support version control for these schemas, can compute differences between schema versions and integrates with the tabular data submission service Lyric.

 ## Key Features